Sianne Ngai — Research Notes

 The gimmick as aesthetic form specific to capitalism:

-“An object – any commodity, not necessarily an artwork – that strikes us as aesthetically suspicious because of the way in which it seems to be working either too hard or too little.”
+“An object that strikes us as aesthetically suspicious because of the way in which it seems to be working either too hard or too little.”

-- Can appear as: overpriced blender, literary device, weight loss program, cryptocurrency derivative, Google Glass, laugh tracks, novels of ideas
+Flagrantly unworthy yet perversely attractive.
+Repulsive AND attractive.
+Can appear as: overpriced blender, literary device, cryptocurrency derivative, Google Glass, laugh tracks.

-Why it matters: The gimmick links labor, time, and value together — the three things capitalism structurally conceals.
-When we hate gimmicks (often lovingly), we’re sensing something about how capitalism actually works:
+Why it matters: The gimmick links labor, time, and value — the three things capitalism conceals.
+When we hate gimmicks (often lovingly), we’re sensing how capitalism works: surplus labor, the wage concealing exploitation, value reduced to quantification.

-The gimmick’s instability: It can flip into a “regular device” depending on context.
-Google Glass failed as fashion accessory but succeeded as warehouse worker productivity tool.
-The gimmick is ontologically unstable.
+Ontological instability: Google Glass failed as fashion accessory but succeeded as warehouse productivity tool.
+The gimmick can flip into a “regular device” depending on context.

 Key Theoretical Moves